Specialise with a Master of Laws at Bond

 To be eligible for a specialisation, students mut complete at least FOUR of the 10 credit point subjects within the specialisation category.
 No general electives are offered in this program.

-The International Commercial Law and Dispute Resolution specialisation designed by leading experts and is offered online and is available to domestic and offshore international students only.
+The International Commercial Law and Dispute Resolution specialisation designed by leading experts and is offered online is available to domestic and offshore international students only.
 To be eligible for the specialisation, students must complete at least TWO of the following 20 cp subjects.

 |Subject name||Credit points||Availability|

 |International Sales and Transport Law||20|